jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RP 14 Collection, payment, and information requirements
 A PAYE intermediary must—
   (a) calculate and withhold the amount of tax for a payment of salary or wages, and pay the amount to the Commissioner by electronic means and in the format required; and
-  (ab) transfer the amount of any payroll donation to the relevant recipient within the period described in section 24Q of the Tax Administration Act 1994; and
+  (ab) transfer the amount of any payroll donation to the relevant recipient within the period described in section 124ZG of the Tax Administration Act 1994; and
+  (b) provide the relevant employment income information to the Commissioner under subpart 3C of that Act in electronic form and by means of an electronic communication as prescribed by the Commissioner; and
+  (c)
-  (b) provide an employer monthly schedule to the Commissioner by electronic means and in the format required; and (c) provide a PAYE income payment form to the Commissioner if required; and (d) keep the records referred to in section 24 of the Tax Administration Act 1994.
+  (d) keep the records referred to in section 22AA of that Act.

 ### RP 15 When employers have authorised transfers from accounts
 If a PAYE intermediary has been given an authorisation by an employer under section RP 2(1), the intermediary must direct that, at or before the time of the transfer of the payment of salary or wages, an amount equal to the amount of tax for the payment required under the PAYE rules and ESCT rules is transferred to—